RustedGears18/REEsource/readme.md

 **Unearthing tomorrow's critical mineral supply.**

 ## Overview
-This repository contains the foundational codebase for an end-to-end Python infrastructure designed to aggregate, analyze, and present Rare Earth Element (REE) feedstock data.
+This repository contains the foundational codebase for an end-to-end Python infrastructure designed to aggregate, analyze, and present Rare Earth Element (REE) and critical mineral feedstock data.

-Developed as a Master of Science in Data Analytics capstone project, this application models the viability of localized critical mineral supplies and process parameters.
-The pipeline provides the data backbone for advanced metallurgical recovery concepts—specifically the processing of acid mine waste and electronic waste using Flash Joule Heating (FJH) and carbochlorination chloride separation.
+Designed for researchers, developers, and business operators, this application models the viability of critical mineral supplies across the United States.
+It provides a robust data backbone for supply chain analysis, geological research, and resource management.

 ## Architecture & Features
-* **Interactive Dashboard:** Built with Streamlit, featuring a custom enterprise UI theme.
+* **Interactive Dashboard:** Built with Streamlit, featuring a custom enterprise UI theme and dynamic geospatial mapping.
-* **Geological Baselines:** Processes and visualizes assay data targeting High-Density Sludge (HDS) from localized legacy sites.
+* **Geological Baselines:** Processes and visualizes assay data targeting critical mineral deposits from legacy and active sites nationwide.
-* **Synthetic Data Governance:** Employs Gaussian Copulas to generate synthetic baseline metrics for regions lacking physical assay data, strictly governing the boundary between physical and generated data.
-* **LLM Integration:** Generates dynamic executive summaries of feedstock viability based on queried state parameters.
+* **Automated Data Ingestion:** A resilient Python ETL pipeline that dynamically resolves, downloads, and transforms the latest federal dataset from the USGS/Data.gov catalog.
-* **Cloud Caching:** Integrates with Google Cloud Firestore to cache API query profiles (USGS/USMIN) to optimize compute and token overhead.
+* **Cloud Database:** Integrates with Google Cloud Firestore (NoSQL) to cache and serve processed tracking records seamlessly to the frontend.

 ## Tech Stack
-* **Frontend:** Streamlit (`.streamlit/config.toml` customized)
+* **Frontend:** Streamlit (`.streamlit/config.toml` customized), Folium
-* **Backend:** Python 3.14
+* **Backend:** Python 3.x, Pandas, Requests
-* **Database:** Google Cloud Firestore (NoSQL)
+* **Database:** Google Cloud Firestore
-* **Environment:** PowerShell 7 / Windows
+* **Environment:** Compatible with Windows/PowerShell, macOS, and Linux

 ## Local Development Setup
 To run this dashboard locally: